nichoth/stream-list/readme.md

   * **8.97 KB** minified (not gzipped)

 * rxjs
-  * implements the "observable" spec proposed for jsavascript
+  * implements the "observable" spec proposed for javascript
   * modular structure (you can choose which parts to import)
   * "core" library is **15.1 KB** minified (not gzipped)